picturepan2/devices.css/README.md

 `<link rel="stylesheet" href="dist/devices.css">`

 Go to [Demo page](https://picturepan2.github.io/devices.css/) to copy the device HTML source code and paste it to anywhere you want.
-All devices use the same HTML structure with different `device-xxx` classes.
+All devices use the same HTML structure with different `device-[device-name]` classes.

 ```
 <div class="device device-iphone-x">